We strongly support your right to privacy when using our apps.

 - Update checking in direct download apps is provided by the Sparkle framework.

-- Email list services in direct download apps are provided by Campaign Monitor.
+- Email list services are provided by Campaign Monitor.

-- Web analytics services are provided by Google Analytics and GoSquared.
+- Web analytics services are provided by Google Analytics, New Relic, and GoSquared.

-- Activation services are developed internally by Panic.
+- Activation services for direct download apps are managed internally by Panic.

 Data Not Collected